 When is the Loki season 2 release date?
 When Loki arrived on Disney Plus back in 2021, Marvel fans had no idea that it would change the face of the Marvel Cinematic Universe forever.
-But it also manges to put everyone’s favourite God of Mischief under the microscope to see what really makes him tick.
-The Asgardian’s adventures with the Time Variance Authority gives him a new (glorious) purpose in life, and he even falls for a variant of himself, Sylvie (Sophia Di Martino).
-But the series also introduces Marvel’s next big bad, Kang the Conqueror.
+The Trickster God’s adventures with the Time Variance Authority gives him a new (glorious) purpose in life, and he even falls for a variant of himself, Sylvie (Sophia Di Martino).

+The series also introduces Avengers 5‘s big bad: Kang the Conqueror.
 That’s right comic readers; the time-travelling despot has made his way into the MCU.
-Jonathan Majors makes his Marvel debut at the end of Loki season 1 as ‘He Who Remains’ – a variant of Kang the Conqueror who has shielded the MCU timeline from a multiversal war between an infinite number of Kangs.
+Jonathan Majors makes his Marvel debut in the Loki ending as ‘He Who Remains’ – a variant of Kang the Conqueror who has shielded the MCU timeline from a multiversal war between an infinite number of Kangs.
 Oh, dear.
 Not only that, but when Loki returns to the TVA to warn Mobius (Owen Wilson), he discovers that his former friend no longer remembers who he is.

-To make things worse, there’s a huge statue of Kang towering over the TVA instead of the Time Keepers – meaning the villain has already meddled with the timeline.
+To make things worse, there’s a massive statue of Kang towering over the TVA instead of the Time Keepers – meaning the Marvel villain has already meddled with the timeline.
 That’s not good.
-So with all this in mind, what can we expect from Loki season 2?
+So with all this in mind, what can we expect from the Loki season 2 release date?
 Here’s what we know so far.

-What happens in Loki Season 2?
-Well, that’s the multiverse-dollar question, isn’t it?
-This is a show where anything is possible thanks to all the time travel, variant shenanigans.
+We’re not sure what will happen in Loki season 2.
+It’s not our fault, though.
+This is a Marvel series where anything is possible, thanks to all the time travel and multiverse shenanigans.
 Season 2 will most likely kick things off with Loki trying to convince the new versions of Mobius and Hunter B-12 about Kang meddling with the timeline.

 Glorious purpose!
 Best action movies